privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ```
 syntax = "proto3";

-// Call the bidding service.
+// Bidding service operated by buyer.
 service Bidding {
-  // Generate Bids for ads in Custom Audiences (a.k.a InterestGroups) and
+  // Generate bids for ads in Custom Audiences (a.k.a InterestGroups) and
   // filters ads.
   rpc GenerateBids(GenerateBidsRequest) returns (GenerateBidsResponse) {}
 }

-// Generate bids for all Custom Audiences / InterestGroups corresponding
+// Generate bids for all Custom Audiences (a.k.a InterestGroups) corresponding
-// to the Buyer / DSP.
+// to the Buyer.
 message GenerateBidsRequest {
-  // Unencrypted Request.
+  // Unencrypted request.
   message GenerateBidsRawRequest {
     message BiddingCodeInput {
-      // User signals required for Bidding.
+      // User signals required for bidding.
       oneof UserSignal {
         AndroidAppUserSignal android_app_user_signal = 1;
         BrowserUserSignal browser_user_signal = 2;
       }

-      // Unique string that identifies the Custom Audience / Interest Group for a
+      // Unique string that identifies the Custom Audience (a.k.a Interest Group)
-      // Buyer.
+      // for a buyer.
       string name = 3;

-      // Ad creative render urls belonging to the Custom Audience / Interest Group.
+      // Ad creative render urls belonging to the Custom Audience (a.k.a Interest Group).
       repeated string ad_render_urls = 4;

       // Optional.
-This field may be populated for Browser but not required for
+This field may be populated for browser but not required for
       // Android at this point.
       //
       // This field contains the various ad components (or "products") that can be